ftmehsm/divar-website/README.md

 - **Product Listings**: Create, edit, and browse through product listings.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Real-time Updates**: Experience updates to the listing feed without refreshing the page.
+- **Filtering by city**: you can select city and posts will be filtered by that!

 ## Technologies Used